thorrockstar/meta-thornxt/README.md

 8/ Edit local.conf to specify the machine, location of source archived, package type (rpm, deb or ipk) Pick one MACHINE name from the "Supported SoCs / MACHINE names" chapter above and edit the "local.conf" file.
-Here is an example: vim conf/local.conf
+Here is an example:
+    vi conf/local.conf

     [...]
     MACHINE ??= "sama5d3-xplained"